ssvlabs/ssv-dkg/README.md

 4. The initiator  sends back to all operators the combined message (/dkg)
 5. Operators receive all exchange messages to start the DKG process, responding back to initiator with a signed dkg deal bundle
 6. Initiator packs the deal bundles together and sends them back to all operators (/dkg)
 7. Operators process dkg bundles and finish the DKG protocol of creating a shared key.
-After DKG process is finished each operator has a share of the shared key which can be used for signing duties
+After DKG process is finished each operator has a share of the shared key which can be used for signing
-8. Operator sends to the initiator a success message
+8. Operator using its share of the shared key signs a deposit root, encrypts with the initial RSA key the share and sends it to the initiator
-9. Initiator prepares the deposit data with a signing root
+9. Initiator receives all messages from operators with signatures/encrypted shares and prepares the deposit data with a signature and save it as JSON file
+10. Initiator prepares a payload for SSV contract with a owner signature
+11. After the deposit is successfull and SSV contract transaction is accepted, operators can continue with their duties using their share of the distributes key

-Output of DKG process:
+The result of DKG process at operators:
 ```go
 type Result struct {
 	QUAL []Node // list of nodes that successfully ran the protocol